bryantstats/sdg_intro_stats/README.md

-# Interactive SDG Data Explorer
+# Interactive SDG Data Explorer to Teach Intro Statistics

 Welcome to the **Interactive SDG Data Explorer**, a Shiny web application designed for educational purposes in an **Introduction to Statistics** course.
 This app allows students to explore, visualize, and analyze data related to the **United Nations Sustainable Development Goals (SDGs)**, specifically **Goal 7: Affordable and Clean Energy** and **Goal 9: Industry, Innovation, and Infrastructure**.